-A holder of a licence, certificate or authorisation issued by the Authority shall have in his physical possession or at the work site when exercising the privileges of that licence, certificate or authorisation.
+A holder of a licence, certificate or authorisation issued by the Authority shall have in his or her physical possession or at his or her work site when exercising the privileges of that licence, the certificate or authorisation.

 43. Access for inspection.